Soulcalibur II: Reception

+Sales

 By July 2006, the GameCube version of Soulcalibur II had sold 850,000 copies and earned $32 million in the United States.
 Next Generation ranked it as the 69th highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.
-Combined sales of Soulcalibur games released in the 2000s reached 2.6 million units in the United States by July 2006.
+Combined sales of Soulcalibur games reached 2.6 million units in the United States by July 2006.
 As of 2007, the GameCube version sold about a million copies in the US, and 100,000 in Japan, making it one of the best-selling third-party GameCube games.
 The PlayStation 2 version received a "Gold" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 200,000 copies in the United Kingdom.